 Academic programs at the University of North Florida are built on a strong foundation in the traditional arts and sciences.
-Through its College of Arts and Sciences, Coggin College of Business, College of Computing, Engineering, and Construction, College of Education and Human Services, and Brooks College of Health, UNF offers 55 undergraduate degree programs with 80 areas of concentration and 26 master's degree programs with 57 areas of concentration.
-In addition, UNF offers three doctoral programs; two in nursing through the Brooks College of Health and one in Educational Leadership through the College of Education.
+Through its College of Arts and Sciences, Coggin College of Business, College of Computing, Engineering, and Construction, College of Education and Human Services, and Brooks College of Health, UNF offers 56 undergraduate degree programs with 73 areas of concentration and 29 master's degree programs with 57 areas of concentration.
+In addition, UNF offers three doctoral programs; one in nursing and one in physical therapy through the Brooks College of Health and one in Educational Leadership through the College of Education.
 All educational programs for which academic credit is awarded are approved by the faculty and the administration.
 In addition, each academic program has established learning outcomes and evaluation strategies.

 At the undergraduate level, learning outcomes are referred to as Academic Learning Compacts (ALCs).
 An ALC is an expression of what students will know and be able to do upon completion of an academic program.
 ALCs began as a Board of Governors initiative in 2004.
 "By establishing ALCs and associated processes, each State university shall certify, through any process approved by its Board of Trustees, that each baccalaureate graduate has completed a program with clearly articulated core student learning expectations in content/discipline knowledge and skills, communication skills, and critical thinking skills.
 Corresponding robust and effective assessment mechanisms will ensure that graduates have met the criteria of the Compacts."